 - Setting Your Performance Review Up for Success

-- Top Performance Review Phrases and Comments for 2024
+- Top Performance Review Phrases for Managers

+As a manager, it’s important never to be lost for words during a performance review.
 Reviews can be a daunting task for everyone involved.
 Employees might feel like their behaviour and personality are being put on trial.
 Meanwhile, managers might struggle to give performance feedback that addresses the areas in need of improvement while also balancing coming across as constructive and positive.

 Overall, common performance review phrases might seem like a cookie-cutter approach to performance conversations.
 However, knowing what to say and how best to phrase your feedback can make a significant difference in how your employees react in the moment and in their future performance.